-In a medium bowl, combine the cream cheese, Roth Havarti Jalapeno, lime juice, garlic powder, onion powder, cumin, and 1/2 teaspoon salt and stir well.
+- In a medium bowl, combine the cream cheese, pepper jack, lime juice, garlic powder, onion powder, cumin, and ½ teaspoon salt and stir well.
 Cover and chill while preparing the jalapeños.

 To make the poppers:

-Line a rimmed baking sheet with parchment paper.
-Pack cream cheese into each jalapeño ring, filling it completely and smoothing the surface.
-I used about 1 teaspoon of filling per ring,.
+- Line a rimmed baking sheet with parchment paper.
+Pack about 1 teaspoon cream cheese into each jalapeño ring, filling it completely and smoothing the surface.

-In a large pot, Dutch oven, or deep fryer, bring 2 inches of oil to 350 degrees (use a thermometer).
+- In a large pot, Dutch oven, or deep fryer, bring 2 inches of oil to 350 degrees.
 Drop 4 to 6 poppers in the oil at a time, stirring as necessary until golden brown all over, about 5 minutes.
 Transfer to a paper towel-lined baking sheet and sprinkle with salt.
 Serve with ranch dressing if desired.

 - Jalapeños: On the Scoville scale, the measurement of how spicy a pepper is, jalapeño peppers are rated mild to moderate.
 To minimize the heat, be sure to carefully remove all seeds and white membrane inside (wear gloves if you need to).